zhengfj1994/DMBDB/README.md

 ## 10. Data Availability

-All supplementary data files are included in the `Supplementary Data/` folder:
+All supplementary data files are included in the `Supplementary Tables/` folder:
+- ✅ DMBDB database (CSV format)
-- ✅ Text mining results (CSV format)
+- ✅ Text mining results of dietary biomarkers (CSV format)
+- ✅ List of Title and Number Correspondence of Literature (Excel format)
-- ✅ DMBDB database (CSV/Excel formats)
+- ✅ Dietary biomarker LC-MS database (Excel format, Open Source Data only)
+- ✅ Text mining performance metrics and quality scores (Excel format)
-- ✅ QC corrected data (Excel format)
+- ✅ Annotation results (Excel format)
-- ✅ Annotation and differential analysis results (Excel format)
+- ✅ Statistical analysis results (Excel format)
-- ✅ Text mining scores and quality metrics

 **Note**: Some intermediate files (downloaded literature, extracted text) are not included due to size constraints but can be regenerated using the provided scripts.